1091643978/Design-Patterns-with-Lambdas-in-Java8/README.md

 }

 /**
- * Your Observable class, that will have a meaningful name such as "Car" or something else.
+ * Your Observable class, that you usually define with a meaningful name such as "Car", "Student" or anything else.
 */
 public class MyObservable {
     /*